 - a.
-Should have a working knowledgeof the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-Worked the 12 Steps. - c.
-Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
-A minimum of four (4) three (3) years continuous clean time.
-(Clean-time cannot be waived due to any circumstance) - e.
-At least one (1) year previous service at the Area level. - f.
-At least one (1) year experience as a treasurer and/or GSR at the group level. - g.
-Willingness, desire, and ability to serve. - h.
-An understanding of Robert's Rules of Order - i.
+Worked the 12 Steps. - Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.
+A minimum of three (3) years continuous clean time.
+(Clean-time cannot be waived due to any circumstance) - d.
+At least one (1) year previous service at the Area level. - e.
+At least one (1) year experience as a treasurer and/or GSR at the group level. - f.
+Willingness, desire, and ability to serve. - g.
+An understanding of Robert's Rules of Order - h.
 Must be able to fulfill all duties of this position.